-Our waterways and towpaths are rich in vegetation, which needs careful management to allow people to enjoy the canals and rivers while letting wildlife thrive.
+Our waterways and towpaths are rich in vegetation, which needs careful management to allow people to enjoy the canals and rivers while enabling wildlife to thrive.

-About 50% of what we spend goes on towpath and navigation channel maintenance, like cutting grass and making sure trees, hedges and reeds don't impede the towpath or navigation.
-The other half of the vegetation budget is spent on things you won't necessarily notice.
-We need to clear vegetation from tunnels, culverts and bridges regularly to extend their life and save us money on costly repairs.
+Around 50% of what we spend goes on towpath and navigation channel maintenance - cutting grass and making sure trees, hedges and reeds don't impede the towpath or navigation.
+The other half of the vegetation budget is spent on things people don't necessarily notice such as regularly clearing vegetation from tunnels, culverts and bridges to extend their lifespan and reduce the need for costly repairs.

-We use a contractor to look after our vegetation management, whose schedule is decided by officers in our local waterway offices.
+We use a contractor to look after our vegetation management.
+Their schedule is decided on by our local waterway teams.

-Our approach to the management of vegetation along our waterways is to prevent its growth from impeding navigation and/or the use of towpaths whilst maintaining the ecological, landscape and heritage benefits it brings to the waterways.
-The information below is a summary of our approach to vegetation management.
-We want our general approach to vegetation management to be available for people to see.
-However, as we have such a large and diverse network of waterways it is not easy to provide consistent and concise rules to what needs doing, when and where.
-There are lots of pressures and important interests along our varied waterways that we need to consider.
-We will try and work to a framework and tailor the management depending upon local need and knowledge.
+Our approach is to prevent vegetation growth from impeding navigation and/or the use of towpaths whilst maintaining the ecological, landscape and heritage benefits it brings to the waterways.
+Below is a summary of our approach to vegetation management.
+As we have such a large and diverse network of waterways, it is not always possible to provide consistent and concise rules as to what should be done, when and where.
+Our waterways pass through towns, cities, villages and the countryside and there are lots of different aspects to take into account.
+We try and work to a framework and tailor the management to the local need and knowledge.
 Our long-term aim is to have this information available online for people to see and provide feedback.